klauer/epics-sumo-mirror/doc/reference-sumo-scan.rst

     list is the sum of both lists where it is ensured that for all elements the string up to the first colon ":" is unique (this is usefule for module specifications that have the form "module:version").
-``--#include FILE``
+``--#preload FILES``
-    Specify a an '#include' directive in the configuration file.
-This option has only a meaning if a configuration file is created with the 'makeconfig' command. '#include' means that the following file(s) are included before the rest of the configuration file.
+    Specify a an '#preload' directive in the configuration file.
+This option has only a meaning if a configuration file is created with the 'makeconfig' command. '#preload' means that the following file(s) are loaded before the rest of the configuration file.
+``--#opt-preload FILES``
+    This option does the same as --#preload but the file loading is optional.
+    If they do not exist the program continues without an error.
+``--#postload FILES``
+    Specify a an '#postload' directive in the configuration file.
+This option has only a meaning if a configuration file is created with the 'makeconfig' command. '#postload' means that the following file(s) are loaded after the rest of the configuration file.
+``--#opt-postload FILES``
+    This option does the same as --#postload but the file loading is optional.
+    If they do not exist the program continues without an error.
 ``-d DIR, --dir DIR``
     Parse all RELEASE files in directory DIR.
 You can specify more than one of these by repeating this option or by joining values in a single string